G7DAO/protocol/web3/scripts/uniswapV2.md

-# Deploy Game7 Token Faucet contract
+# Deploy Game7 Dex contract

 This checklist describes how to deploy the Game7 Token Faucet.
 ## RPC urls